Major League Baseball rivalries: I-94 Series: Chicago Cubs vs. Milwaukee Brewers

 The Brewers–Cubs rivalry (also known as the I-94 rivalry because the clubs' ballparks are connected by an 83.3-mile drive along Interstate 94) refers to games between the Milwaukee Brewers and Chicago Cubs.
-The rivalry followed a 1969-97 rivalry between the Brewers, then in the American League, and the Chicago White Sox.
-The proximity of the two cities and the Bears-Packers football rivalry helped make the Cubs-Brewers rivalry one of baseball's best.
-In the 2018 season, the teams faced off in a Game 163 for the NL Central division title, which Milwaukee won.
+The rivalry starred with the Milwaukee Braves and Chicago Cubs after the Braves moved from Boston to Milwaukee in the 1953 season and died when the Braves left for Atlanta in 1966.
+That rivalry was followed by a 1969–97 rivalry between the Brewers, then in the American League, and the Chicago White Sox.
+The proximity of the two cities and the Bears-Packers football rivalry helped make the Cubs–Brewers rivalry one of baseball's best.
+In the 2018 season, the teams faced off in a Game 163 for the NL Central division title, which Milwaukee won 3 to 1.
+Milwaukee also won the two teams' only postseason match-up in the 2025 NLDS.

 Chicago Cubs vs. St. Louis Cardinals

-The Cardinals–Cubs rivalry refers to games between the St. Louis Cardinals and Chicago Cubs.
+The Cardinals–Cubs rivalry (also called the Route 66 rivalry and The I-55 rivalry) refers to games between the St. Louis Cardinals and Chicago Cubs.
 The Cubs lead the series 1,091–1,044 through 2010, while the Cardinals lead in National League pennants with 19 against 17 for the Cubs.
-However, the Cardinals have a clear edge when it comes to World Series successes, having won 11 championships, while the Cubs have only won 3.
-Cardinals-Cubs games see numerous visiting fans in either St. Louis' Busch Stadium or Chicago's Wrigley Field.
+However, the Cardinals have a clear edge when it comes to World Series successes, having won 11 championships (most recently in 2011), while the Cubs have only won 3 (last winning in 2016).
+Cardinals–Cubs games see numerous visiting fans in either St. Louis' Busch Stadium or Chicago's Wrigley Field.
 When the National League split into two, and then three divisions, the Cardinals and Cubs remained together.
 They had 3 pennant races in 1930, 1935, and 1945.
 The two teams met in the World Series of the nineteenth century when the Cardinals, then known as the Browns, were part of the American Association.
 The teams tied in 1885 and St. Louis won in 1886.
 St. Louis, however, has officially vacated their history from the AA.
 The first modern postseason meeting between the two teams was the 2015 NLDS, which the Cubs won 3 games to 1 before losing the 2015 NLCS to the New York Mets.